nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 Provider systems SHALL return an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail when one or more data fields are corrupt or a specific business rule/constraint is breached.

 Refer to [Development - FHIR API Guidance - Error Handling](development_fhir_error_handling_guidance.html) for details of error codes.

+{% include important.html content="Provider systems MAY implement business rules to protect the responsible use of the booking API, in line with current business rules already in place to prevent misuse of appointment booking outside of the GPConnect API implementation." %}

 ### Request Response ###